 One of my friends, Natasha, wrote the following on her Facebook status on the evening I went to “curriculum night” at my daughter’s elementary school:

-Ran into someone tonight who without knowing me for a full five minutes told me that I’m doing a disservice to my children by homeschooling them.
+Ran into someone tonight who without knowing me for a full five minutes told me I’m doing a disservice to my children by homeschooling them.
 Because wait for it….they won’t be socialized.
 I’m sure that upon meeting MY kids, they’d change their tune pronto.

 Yet I sit at said curriculum night and none of the parents talk to one another.

-Oh yes, socialization is a great thing.
+Oh yes, socialization is a glorious thing.

 And these children, who my child goes to school with, who are being raised by these great social geniuses who can’t even form a smile when you look their way